Understanding Your Lab Work: What Conventional Medicine Misses

 How Does the Healer's Gaze Transform Diagnostic Work?

-In my training with the Four Winds Society, the shamanic tradition of the Americas, we learned a concept called "the luminous body" — the energy field that surrounds and interpenetrates the physical form.
-A medicine person does not look at the body the way a mechanic looks at an engine.
+In shamanic traditions across cultures, healers understand the body differently than conventional medicine.
+They don't look at the body the way a mechanic looks at an engine.
 They read it the way a poet reads a landscape — attending to pattern, to rhythm, to what is present and what is conspicuously absent.

-This is not as far from functional medicine as it might seem.
-When I sit with a patient's comprehensive lab results, I am not looking at isolated numbers.
-I am reading a story.
-Elevated reverse T3 alongside high cortisol and depleted ferritin does not present three separate problems — it reveals a single pattern of a body in survival mode, shunting resources away from growth and repair toward bare-minimum operation.
-In shamanic terms, this is a being carrying hucha — heavy energy — accumulated from stress, unprocessed experience, or environments that drain faster than they nourish.
+This isn't as far from functional medicine as it might seem.
+When functional practitioners review comprehensive lab results, they're not looking at isolated numbers.
+They're reading a story.
+Elevated reverse T3 alongside high cortisol and depleted ferritin doesn't present three separate problems — it reveals a single pattern of a body in survival mode, shunting resources away from growth and repair toward bare-minimum operation.
+In shamanic terms, this would be understood as a being carrying heavy energy — accumulated from stress, unprocessed experience, or environments that drain faster than they nourish.

-The Vedantic tradition offers another layer.
-In yoga philosophy, the body is understood through the pancha kosha model — five sheaths ranging from the gross physical (annamaya kosha) to the bliss body (anandamaya kosha).
-Lab work operates at the level of annamaya kosha, the food body.
-But the patterns those labs reveal — the cortisol dysregulation, the inflammatory cascades, the metabolic bottlenecks — are often downstream effects of disruptions in the pranamaya kosha (energy body) or manomaya kosha (mental-emotional body).
+The yogic tradition offers another layer through the pancha kosha model — five sheaths ranging from the gross physical body to more subtle energetic layers.
+Lab work operates at the level of the physical body, but the patterns those labs reveal — the cortisol dysregulation, the inflammatory cascades, the metabolic bottlenecks — are often downstream effects of disruptions in the energetic or mental-emotional layers.
 You cannot fully interpret the blood without asking what is happening in the life.

-This is what I mean by Complete Medicine: the willingness to read the lab report and the life story as a single text.
-The numbers are not the diagnosis.
-They are letters in an alphabet.
+This is what complete medicine looks like: the willingness to read the lab report and the life story as a single text.
+The numbers aren't the diagnosis.
+They're letters in an alphabet.
 The diagnosis lives in the sentence they form together.

 What Can You Do to Advocate for Better Lab Work?

-You do not need to wait for permission to understand your own body.
-Here is how to begin.
+You don't need to wait for permission to understand your own body.
+Here's how to begin.

 Request copies of every lab result.
-Do not accept "everything looks normal" over the phone.
+Don't accept "everything looks normal" over the phone.
 Get the actual numbers.
 Look at where your results fall within the range — a result at the very edge of "normal" tells a different story than one sitting comfortably in the middle.

 Ask for the full thyroid panel.
 If your provider only orders TSH, request free T4, free T3, reverse T3, TPO antibodies, and thyroglobulin antibodies.
 If they resist, ask them to document their refusal in your chart.
 This often changes the conversation.